 - MATH2407: Stochastic Modelling

 - MATH2420: Ordinary Differential Equations

 - MATH2421: Fourier Series & Integral Transforms

 - MATH2430: Linear Optimization

 - MATH2431: Non-Linear Optimization

 - MATH3401: Introduction to the Theory of Integration

 - MATH3402: A Course on Metric Space & Topology

 - MATH3403: Some Topics in Functional Analysis

 - MATH3404: Intro to Differential Geometry with Computer Software

 - MATH3411: Advanced Abstract Algebra

 - MATH3414: Selected Topics in Operations Research

 - MATH3421: Partial Differential Equations

 - MATH3422: Mathematical Modelling

 - MATH3424: Numerical Methods

 - STAT2001: Inferential Statistics

 - STAT3001: Regression Analysis

 - STAT3002: Time Series

-- I. FOUN1013 or FOUN1019 must be completed in the first year of entry. - II.
+I. FOUN1013 or FOUN1019 must be completed in the first year of entry.

+- VIII.
+Students exempt from the Foreign Language Requirement should complete all three (3) Foundation Courses. (i.e. FOUN101, FOUN1201 & FOUN1013 (or FOUN1019) and should apply for the exemption on the ASRM immediately utilising the course code that matches the subject previously taken. - II.
 Students must take ECON3049 as required for Economics major.
 STAT3001 is NOT accepted as a substitute. - III.
 Students are encouraged to do ECON2010 and/or ECON3050 as electives - IV.
-Students are encouraged to take a Level I language course in place of FOUN1101 or FOUN1201. - V. Mathematics students who choose this double major should select courses from the MATHEMATICS AND ECONOMICS option offered by the Mathematics Department. - VI.
-For students pursuing double Majors in Economics and Mathematics, where courses are anti-requisites, students should substitute the Economics courses with other Levels II/III Economics electives.
+Mathematics students who choose this double major should select courses from the MATHEMATICS AND ECONOMICS option offered by the Mathematics Department. - V. For students pursuing double Majors in Economics and Mathematics, where courses are anti-requisites, students should substitute the Economics courses with other Levels II/III Economics electives. - IX.
+Students wishing to pursue MSc.
+Economics are encouraged to do ECON3050 as an elective